-Agricultural employers must pay employees a minimum starting wage of $7.25 per hour (Federal Minimum Wage) and provide modestly furnished housing with utilities included.
+Agricultural employers must pay their employees by law, their State’s minimum wage and provide modestly furnished housing with utilities.
 Some employers opt to pay higher than Federal Minimum Wage.
 We will recommend an appropriate hourly wage according to employee work experience and regional wage trends.
 We charge set-up, placement, and service fees depending on the level of service provided.

 Do the individuals placed by your program have previous work experience?

 Many prospective employees have previous experience working various jobs depending on their skill levels or opportunities.
-Many agricultural prospects have worked in farming or with animals in their home countries.
-A few have worked with us previously on dairy operations in the U.S., but several have no experience on a modern dairy operation.
+Many agricultural prospects have worked in farming or with animals in their home countries and have modern U.S. dairy farm experience, however, some have no experience on a modern dairy operation.
 We are professionals in selecting and training dairy farm employees and can guarantee your satisfaction with your new employees.